lumagateinc/Resource-Scheduler/README.md

 ### Schedule Resources Directly<!-- omit in toc -->

+Associating resources to schedules directly is the preferred method for managing small numbers of VMs, as explained in [Managing Schedules](#managing-schedules) above.

 *To add VMs to a schedule, perform the following steps:*

 1. From the left menu, select **Schedules**.